dhansel/VDM1/README.md

 * The VDM-1 emulator firmware uses the "Baud Rate" jumper (JP1) "A" to determine whether to output NTSC or PAL.
 If the jumper is open then the output is NTSC, if it is closed, output is PAL.
 * The VDM-1 outputs a picture of 576 horizontal pixels.
 You need to use a monitor that has the proper bandwidth/horizontal resolution to resolve that many pixels.
 This should not be a problem for modern TVs but older TVs may show a washed-out picture.

+Note that the source code project for the new firmware is available in the [PIC32/firmware](/PIC32/firmware) directory.
+Use the free Microchip MPLAB X IDE to compile and upload to the PIC32.

 ### Initial test

 After following the above instructions you should see a picture similar to the following